FireDynamics/LectureFireSimulation/book/content/modelling/01_general/01_processes.md

     * release of chemical energy, e.g. locally heating gas or thermal radiation
 1. **Pyrolysis**
     * degradation of the solid structure
-    * emission of volatiles gases, e.g. fuel for the combustion
+    * emission of volatile gases, e.g. fuel for the combustion

-## Turbulent Flows
+## Fluid Dynamics

-Fires induce heat into the gas phase and buoyancy drives a plume.
+Fires induce heat in the gas phase and buoyancy of the heated gas drives a plume.
 Compartment flows are complex and involve many openings to ambient regions as well as obstructions, see {numref}`fig-compartment-flow`.
-Mechanical ventilation or HVAC as well as wind might be included into the evaluation of the dynamics.
+Mechanical ventilation, systems for heating, ventilation and air conditioning (HVAC) as well as wind might be included into the evaluation of the dynamics.

 :::{figure-md} fig-compartment-flow

 <img src="figs/compartment_flow_labeled.svg" width="80%">

-Illustration of a potential flow inside a building, driven by the fire.
+Illustration of a potential flow inside a building, driven by the heat released by the fire.
 There is an inflow and an outflow, which connect the confined flow to the ambient domain.
 :::

 Most fire flows, especially in the flame and plume region, are turbulent.
 The turbulent mixture process during combustion is crucial and the entrainment of fresh cold air into a plume significantly determines its dynamics.
 Experimental analysis as well as numerical models must consider the macroscopic effects of turbulence.